aagatpokhrel/cinepool/README.md

 #### Frontend Implementation
 React is used for frontend.
 Contains a simple UI that sends axios post request to the backend service and retrieves relevant results.

+## How Analytics Works

+The language model (LM) is first used to transform the plot description into embedding list.
+Then the user's search description is also transformed into embedding list.
+Then we use cosine similarity to find the similarity between the two embedding lists.
+The higher the similarity, the more relevant the movie/show is to the user's search description.
+We then sort the results according to the similarity score and return the top 10 results.

 ## API Reference